Spain or Portugal? Which is the best Iberian destination?

 Puerto Banus in Marbella, Spain

-Despite Portugal being independent for more than 900 years (with a short union during 60 years during the 16th and 17th centuries), the countries share a lot of history, and both nations had a huge influence on world history.
-One easy way to assess this is by noticing that Spanish is the second most spoken language globally, and Portuguese is the sixth.
-Both Portugal and Spain went through the Moorish period and then had “Reconquista” together and were the two main players of the Age of Discoveries soon after.
+One easy way to assess this is to note that Spanish is the second-most-spoken language globally, and Portuguese is the sixth.
+Both Portugal and Spain went through the Moorish period and then had “Reconquista” together and were the two leading players of the Age of Discoveries soon after.

 What is Portugal famous for?